RossLab/B_viburni/4_Exploring_B_genes.md

 ## 1. Review our master annotation

 Let's prepare a master file with annotated genes.
-For now, we are going to collapse transcripts into genes and add what we know from the different annotation sources. [link to Google!](https://github.com/RossLab/B_viburni/blob/master/R_scripts/Gene_annotation.R)
+For now, we are going to collapse transcripts into genes and add what we know from the different annotation sources[(R script here)](https://github.com/RossLab/B_viburni/blob/master/R_scripts/Gene_annotation.R)